Claudius: Public life

 When Augustus died in AD 14, Claudius – then aged 23 – appealed to his uncle Tiberius to allow him to begin the cursus honorum.
 Tiberius, the new Emperor, responded by granting Claudius consular ornaments.
 Claudius requested office once more and was snubbed.
 Since the new emperor was no more generous than the old, Claudius gave up hope of public office and retired to a scholarly, private life.
 Despite the disdain of the Imperial family, it seems that from very early on the general public respected Claudius.
 At Augustus's death, the equites, or knights, chose Claudius to head their delegation.
 When his house burned down, the Senate demanded it be rebuilt at public expense.
 They also requested that Claudius be allowed to debate in the Senate.
 Tiberius turned down both motions, but the sentiment remained.

-During the period immediately after the death of Tiberius's son, Drusus, Claudius was pushed by some quarters as a potential heir to the throne.
+During the period immediately after the death of Tiberius's son, Drusus the Younger (Drusus Julius Caesar), Claudius was pushed by some quarters as a potential heir to the throne.
 This again suggests the political nature of his exclusion from public life.
 However, as this was also the period during which the power and terror of the commander of the Praetorian Guard, Sejanus, was at its peak, Claudius chose to downplay this possibility.
 After the death of Tiberius, the new emperor Caligula (the son of Claudius's brother Germanicus) recognized Claudius to be of some use.
-He appointed Claudius his co-consul in 37 to emphasize the memory of Caligula's deceased father Germanicus.
+He appointed Claudius his co-consul in AD 37 to emphasize the memory of Caligula's deceased father Germanicus.
 Despite this, Caligula tormented his uncle: playing practical jokes, charging him enormous sums of money, humiliating him before the Senate, and the like.
 According to Cassius Dio, Claudius became sickly and thin by the end of Caligula's reign, most likely due to stress.
 A possible surviving portrait of Claudius from this period may support this.

 Assassination of Caligula and Declaration of Claudius as Emperor (AD 41)

 A coin of Herod of Chalcis, showing him with his brother Agrippa of Judaea crowning Claudius, AD 43.

-On 24 January 41, Caligula was assassinated in a conspiracy involving Cassius Chaerea – a military tribune in the Praetorian Guard – and several senators.
+On 24 January AD 41, Caligula was assassinated in a conspiracy involving Cassius Chaerea – a military tribune in the Praetorian Guard – and several senators.
 There is no evidence that Claudius had a direct hand in the assassination, although it has been argued that he knew about the plot – particularly since he left the scene of the crime shortly before his nephew was murdered.
 However, after the deaths of Caligula's wife and daughter, it became apparent that Cassius intended to go beyond the terms of the conspiracy and wipe out the Imperial family.